KarstensLab/microshades/README.md

 ### CVD Visualization

-The palettes above provide accesibilty to individuals with CVD.
+The palettes above provide accessibility to individuals with CVD.
 Below are visualizations of the palettes under a [CVD simulation](http://hclwizard.org:3000/cvdemulator).